iann0036/tf-cfn-provider/docs/providers/aws/S3Bucket.md

 `ObjectLockConfiguration` - (Optional) A configuration of [S3 object locking](https://docs.aws.amazon.com/AmazonS3/latest/dev/object-lock.html) (documented below).

-### Rules Properties

-`Id` - (Optional) Unique identifier for the rule.

-`Priority` - (Optional) The priority associated with the rule.

-`Destination` - (Required) Specifies the destination for the rule (documented below).

-`SourceSelectionCriteria` - (Optional) Specifies special object selection criteria (documented below).

-`Status` - (Required) The status of the rule.
-Either `Enabled` or `Disabled`.
-The rule is ignored if status is not Enabled.

-`Filter` - (Optional) Filter that identifies subset of objects to which the replication rule applies (documented below).

-### LifecycleRule Properties

-`Expiration` - (Optional) Specifies a period in the object's expire (documented below).

-`Transition` - (Optional) Specifies a period in the object's transitions (documented below).

-`NoncurrentVersionExpiration` - (Optional) Specifies when noncurrent object versions expire (documented below).

-`NoncurrentVersionTransition` - (Optional) Specifies when noncurrent object versions transitions (documented below).

-### SourceSelectionCriteria Properties

-`SseKmsEncryptedObjects` - (Optional) Match SSE-KMS encrypted objects (documented below).
-If specified, `ReplicaKmsKeyId` in `Destination` must be specified as well.

-### Versioning Properties

-`MfaDelete` - (Optional) Enable MFA delete for either `Change the versioning state of your bucket` or `Permanently delete an object version`.
-Default is `false`.

-### Filter Properties

-`Tags` - (Optional)  A mapping of tags that identifies subset of objects to which the rule applies.
-The rule applies only to objects having all the tags in its tagset.

-`Prefix` - (Optional) Object keyname prefix that identifies subset of objects to which the rule applies.

 ### Website Properties

 `IndexDocument` - (Required, unless using `RedirectAllRequestsTo`) Amazon S3 returns this index document when requests are made to the root domain or any of the subfolders.